Can Australia dump China amid trade tensions? | DW | 19.10.2020

 "It's difficult to see how the current situation — the worst global recession in living memory — could be viewed as an opportunity for Australia to reduce its reliance on the world's second-largest economy, and the only major economy to be recording positive rates of GDP growth this year," Jane Golley, director of the Australian Centre on China in World at Australian National University, told DW.

-Professor Golley says China would add more than seven times as much output to the global economy as India, based on GDP projections for 2020.
+Golley said China would add more than seven times as much output to the global economy as India, based on GDP projections for 2020.
 "It is simply not feasible to look elsewhere for replacing the Chinese market," she said.

-Professor Laurenceson cautions against overreacting to China's trade restrictions, suggesting they are more bark than bite.
-He says past Chinese actions against Australian coal, beef and wine have had only a modest impact on overall trade.
+Laurenceson cautioned against overreacting to China's trade restrictions, suggesting they are more bark than bite.
+He said past Chinese actions against the Australian coal, beef and wine sectors have had only a modest impact on overall trade.

-"China may have been sending a signal, but actually they were pretty reluctant to pull the trigger," he said.
-"They're still pretty reluctant to pull the trigger because if they do, it actually hurts China, too."
+"China may have been sending a signal," he said. "[But] they're still pretty reluctant to pull the trigger because if they do, it actually hurts China, too."

 Australian iron ore and superior coking coal that feed Chinese steel mills and thermal coal that power the country's power plants have been key to China's growth story.
 Finding alternative suppliers of a similar size and quality to Australia wouldn't be easy for Beijing.